red-gate/SocV5UserSessions/README.md

 `country_code`      | UK                     | SC

 ###### Instructions
+1. Start with a new database, see Repository & Database Setup for linking the database.
-1. Using your source control tool create a branch from `master` called `scottish-independence`.
+- Create a branch from `master` called `express-shipping`.
-2. Solve the set problem, [or use this SQL](/examples/scottish-independence.sql).
+- Solve the above problem, [or use this SQL](/examples/scottish-independence.sql).
-3. Use the migrations tab in SQL Source Control to create and commit a migration script covering your change.
+- Use the migrations tab in SQL Source Control to create and commit a migration script covering your change.
-4. Push to your branch, **don't merge to master yet**.
+- Push to your branch, **don't merge to master yet**.
-5. Switch to the `master` branch, start with a new database or revert your changes.
+- Switch to the `master` branch.

 ### Split Name Column